godotengine/godot-docs/classes/class_editorundoredomanager.rst

 - **history_changed** **(** **)**

-Emitted when the list of actions in any history has changed, either when an action is commited or a history is cleared.
+Emitted when the list of actions in any history has changed, either when an action is committed or a history is cleared.

 ----